bobbingwide/sb-breadcrumbs-block/README.md

 * Tags:              block, breadcrumbs, link, Yoast
 * Requires at least: 5.4.2
 * Tested up to:      5.4.2
-* Stable tag:        0.5.0
+* Stable tag:        0.5.1
 * Requires PHP:      7.2.0
 * License:           GPL-2.0-or-later
 * License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Show Breadcrumb links to the current content.
+Show breadcrumb links to the current content.

 ## Description
-Use the Breadcrumbs block ( sb/breadcrumbs-block ) to display links to the current content as a breadcrumb trail.
+Use the Breadcrumbs block ( sb/breadcrumbs-block ) to display links to the current content in a breadcrumb trail.

 ## Installation